iamjasonlobo/fyt.ios/README.md

 **Required Must-have Stories**

-* Tableview to show all the activities users do.
+* Tableview to show a summary of different health aspects for example, step count, calories, distance covered, resting heartbeat,type of workout,water intake.
-* Show charts for workout distance.
+* charts to show averages per day/month of each  health category.
-* upload photoes when they are doing exercise.
+* upload photos when they are doing exercise.

 **Optional Nice-to-have Stories**